-The pathway to joining AANZPA is through Associate membership unless you are a psychodrama practitioner already certified through an organisation other than AANZPA.
+The pathway to joining AANZPA is through Associate membership, unless you are a psychodrama practitioner already certificated through an organisation other than AANZPA.
 In this case, contact the Membership Secretary regarding alternative membership pathways.

-AANZPA has a number of membership categories, along with structures for non-members to continue their relationship with the Association, these are outlined in the sections below.
+AANZPA has a number of membership categories, along with structures for non-members to continue their relationship with the Association.
+These are both outlined in the sections below.

 Ordinary members are issued an Annual Practising Certificate by the AANZPA Board of Examiners on payment of their annual membership fee.
-Payment of this fee is also a declaration of meeting the past year’s Currency requirements and an acknowledgement of good standing with AANZPA.
+Payment of this fee is also a declaration of meeting the past year’s Currency requirements, which includes professional development and supervision, and an acknowledgement of good standing with AANZPA.

 Honorary Distinguished Member